Category Archives: Follica

 Recently, I discovered the below (see bottom of post) video presentation from Follica CEO Jason Bhardwaj.
 It is on Peter Diamandis’s YouTube channel.
 The presentation happened fairly recently and it is the first time that I have seen Mr. Bhardwaj talk.
 I am assuming that Mr. Diamandis arranged the conference where the below video was filmed.

-A funny story: In 2008, I flew cross country to attend the Singularity Summit (initiated by Ray Kurzweil) in California.
+A funny story.
+In 2008, I flew across the country to attend the Singularity Summit (initiated by Ray Kurzweil) in San Jose, California.
 After the event was over, one of the younger guys that I befriended invited me to a mini-conference and dinner that he was organizing in a large private room in a restaurant.

 Little did I know that just 20 or so people would be in that room.
-As soon as I entered, Mr. Diamandis (at the head of the table ) approached me and shook my hand vigorously and gave me a huge smile.
-Within a few minutes, it became clear to me that this was a major donor meeting.
-I immediately left the room after telling my organizer friend.
-Even he seemed a bit uncertain and in awe.
-To this day, I have no idea why he invited me, knowing that I was a young almost poor man at the time.
+As soon as I entered, Mr. Peter Diamandis (at the head of the table ) approached me and shook my hand vigorously and gave me a huge smile.
+Within a few minutes, it became clear to me that this was a major donor meeting based on Mr. Diamandis’ intro.
+I was totally out of place with my lower middle class living standard.

 Having said that, Mr. Diamandis is known as Mr. Optimism.
 He is always smiling and overly optimistic about everything.
 You never read or hear even one pessimistic statement from him on Twitter or in his numerous YouTube video appearances.